dulnan/nuxt-graphql-middleware/docs/introduction/setup.md

 // ./nuxt.config.ts
 import { defineNuxtConfig } from 'nuxt'

+const IS_DEV = process.env.NODE_ENV === 'development'

 export default defineNuxtConfig({
   modules: ['nuxt-graphql-middleware'],

   graphqlMiddleware: {
     graphqlEndpoint: 'https://example.com/graphql',
+    downloadSchema: IS_DEV,
   },
 })
 ```

+The module will attempt to download the schema from the provided endpoint and
+store it locally.
+By setting `downloadSchema` to `true` only during development
+the module will use the already downloaded schema during build.

 ### Optional: Configure IDE integration